 If the landlord breaches the rental agreement significantly, such as failing to make necessary repairs, the tenant may have a justified reason to break the lease.
 For instance:

-• Failure to make necessary repairs: If the landlord has been notified of a problem with the rental unit that requires repairs and has not taken action to fix it, the tenant may have a justified reason to break the lease.
+• Failure to make necessary repairs: If the landlord has been notified of a problem with the rental unit that requires repairs and has not taken action to fix it upon the tenant's request, the tenant may have a justified reason to break the lease.

-• Illegal entry or harassment: If the landlord has illegally entered the rental unit or harassed the tenant, the tenant may have a justified reason to break the lease.
+• Illegal entry or landlord harassment: If the landlord repeatedly violates a tenants privacy by illegally entering the property or harassing the tenant, the tenant may have a justified reason to break the lease due to landlord harassment.

 • Violation of tenant privacy rights: If the landlord has violated the tenant's privacy rights, such as entering the rental unit without notice or sharing the tenant's personal information without permission, the tenant may have a justified reason to break the lease.